Scattering phase shift in quantum mechanics on quantum computers: Numerics

 The demo plot of $ \triangle C( t ) = C(t) - C_0 (t)$ on IBM QPUs vs. its exact solutions is shown in Fig.~\ref{dctonequbitplot}.
 It involves all terms in the sum in Eq.\eqref{ctdef} for both $C(t)$ and $C_0 (t)$.
 Good overall agreement is observed on a single qubit.

 \paragraph{Two-qubit results:} For two qubits, the quantum circuit of the lowest order Trotterization approximation of $U(\delta t) = e^{- i \hat{H} \delta t}$ is shown in Fig.~\ref{FIG2qubitQC}.
 The demo plots of a single term $ \langle \alpha | e^{ - i \hat{H} t} | \alpha \rangle $ (we picked $\alpha=0$ in Eq.\eqref{ctdef}) on IBM devices vs. exact results vs. simulated results are shown in Fig.\ref{twoqubitplot}.
 We see that the results on Qiskit simulator without errors are consistent with the exact result, but the two-qubit results (black dots) on IBM devices failed completely, even at the lowest order of Trotterization and for a single term in Eq.\eqref{ctdef}.
 These measured expectation values collapse rapidly toward zero, losing any of the theoretical behavior, becoming indistinguishable from random noise after only a few Trotter steps.
-We utilized the mthree package \cite{PRXQuantum.2.040326} for error mitigation, shown as orange dots in Fig.\ref{twoqubitplot}; no improvement is observed.
+We utilized the mthree package \cite{PRXQuantum.2.040326} for error mitigation (also see a similar readout error mitigation approach in \cite{PhysRevA.106.012423}), shown as orange dots in Fig.\ref{twoqubitplot}; no improvement is observed.

 In order to determine the dominant error sources for the Trotterized approach, we ran simulations through the Qiskit Aer noise model simulators separated for each noise channel.
 Each simulation was performed \(100\) times to build \(95\%\) prediction intervals for where the two-qubit results should land, due to the statistical uncertainty provided by the shots.
 In the following, we display the simulated noisy computations of $ Re\left [\langle 0 | e^{ - i \hat{H} t} | 0 \rangle \right ] $ with three different errors (color-coded bands), and compare with the exact result (solid red curve) and the result without error mitigation (black dots).